 What Are The Disadvantages Of Smile?

 Although SMILE has a lot of benefits, there is one downside to this procedure.
 That disadvantage is that it is not yet available to treat farsightedness or astigmatism.
 Therefore, if you have nearsightedness, and your eye surgeon feels that it is the best option for you, then SMILE is for you!

 Plus, visual recovery takes a little bit longer than LASIK.
 After a LASIK procedure, a patient can experience immediate visual recovery, whereas SMILE’s visual recovery can take about one to two days.

-If you want to learn more about a SMILE eye laser procedure and want a solution for your nearsightedness, contact Excel Laser Vision Institute a call at +1-866-923-9235 today.
+If you want to learn more about SMILE vs LASIK and want a solution for your nearsightedness, contact Excel Laser Vision Institute at + (818) 907-8606 today.